strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

 # Debezi-what?

-If you've not heard of Debezium before it is an open source project for applying the [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture) (CDC) pattern to your applications using Kafka.
+If you haven't heard of Debezium before, it is an open source project for applying the [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture) (CDC) pattern to your applications using Kafka.

 But what is CDC?
-You probable have several databases in your organization; silos full of business-critical data.
+You probably have several databases in your organization; silos full of business-critical data.
 While you can query those databases any time you want, the essence of your business revolves around how that data gets modified.
 Those modifications trigger, and are triggered by, real world business events (e.g. a phone call from a customer, or a successful payment or whatever)
 In order to reflect this, modern application architectures are frequently event-based.